Great Yarmouth: Major incident declared over suspected WW2 device

 - Published

-Rest centres have been set up in a town after police declared a major incident with the discovery of an unexploded bomb.
+Dozens of people have been forced to leave their homes after police declared a major incident following the discovery of an unexploded bomb.

 The suspected World War Two device was found in Southtown Road, Great Yarmouth at about 11:30 GMT on Tuesday.